vaibhavianchatgeri-ops/vaibhavianchatgeri-ops/README.md

 - You can read and follow one by one.
 -->

-1. Replace **all occurrences** of `gaureshpai` with **your GitHub username**.
+1. Replace **all occurrences** of `vaibhavi` with **your GitHub username**.
-2. Update LinkedIn / Twitter / Portfolio links to YOUR actual links (or remove if not applicable).
+3. Update LinkedIn / Twitter / Portfolio links to YOUR actual links (or remove if not applicable).
-3. Edit the **About me** section to describe YOU.
+4. Edit the **About me** section to describe YOU.
-4. Push your changes and check how your profile looks on your GitHub profile page.
+5. Push your changes and check how your profile looks on your GitHub profile page.

 ---